Prime Roofing installs two types of standing seam-style metal roofs for homeowners and builders in the Jacksonville and Beaches areas.

 Formal Profile: Englert A1000 or New Tech SS450

 This style of standing seam is what many people imagine when considering a standing seam metal roof for their home.
-We call it a “SuperLock” because it uses both attachment clips like a traditional mechanically seamed roof but also has a modern design with a built-in locking profile to secure each panel to the roof.
-This panel has taller ribs that create dramatic roof lines and the quintessential standing seam look.
+We call it a “ClipLock” because it uses both attachment clips like a traditional mechanically seamed roof but also has a modern design with a built-in locking profile to secure each panel to the roof.
+This panel has taller ribs, creating dramatic roof lines and the quintessential standing seam look.

 These panels are attached to the roof with heavy gauge clips that secure the panel to the roof deck.
-Adjoining panels lock on to the clip creating a solid attachment that also allows the panels to “float” during thermal expansion and contraction, reducing the appearance of dimples and waves in the metal.
+Adjoining panels lock onto the clip, creating a solid attachment that allows the panels to “float” during thermal expansion and contraction, reducing the appearance of dimples and waves in the metal.

 STANDARD 1″ SNAPLOCK SEAM